WebADM Publishing Proxy

 WAProxy is an HTTP(S) reverse proxy for WebADM.
 While any reverse proxy should be able to fill the role, this one has been already configured by RCDevs to work securely and use all the features WebADM provides to reverse proxies.
 WAProxy handles basic load balancing, failover, and both server and client certificates with the least possible amount of configuration effort.

-Without a WAProxy reverse proxy, WebADM end-user web applications must be accessible from anywhere its users could be: if you use OpenOTP Push Login or TiQR, a user’s phone must be able to access the mobile communication endpoints on your WebADM installation from the internet.
+Without a WAProxy reverse proxy, WebADM end-user web applications must be accessible from anywhere its users could be: if you use OpenOTP Push Login, a user’s phone must be able to access the mobile communication endpoints on your WebADM installation from the internet.
 This forces you to place WebADM in the DMZ (far from your LDAP directory and your databases) or to maintain exceptions to let the DMZ’s applications through to WebADM, in your internal network.
 None of those situations are easily manageable when trying to maintain proper security.

 WAProxy helps by standing in a DMZ and offering only those services that should be accessible from outside, relaying requests to a WebADM installation in your internal network.